kubev2v/forklift.github.io/index.md

 ## What is Forklift?

-A tool that accelerates the process of re-hosting to Kubernetes and KubeVirt by mapping resources (network and storage) and converting VM images.
+A tool that accelerates the process of re-hosting / re-platforming virtual machines to Kubernetes and KubeVirt.
+It does so by mapping resources (network and storage), creating equivalent resources int he target, and converting disk images.

 ![forklift](assets/images/forklift.png)

-Forklift is a tool that connects to VM source providers (currently VMware vSphere 6.x), using the same procedures and mechanisms as a backup tool, and streams and converts the contents to a Kubernetes + KubeVirt format.
+Forklift is a tool that connects to VM source providers (currently VMware vSphere 6.x, planning to add Red Hat Virtualization / oVirt and OpenStack).
+Then using the same procedures and mechanisms as a backup tool, it streams and converts the contents to a Kubernetes + KubeVirt format.
 The source VMs are kept powered off, and the target VMs are started.

 ## A quick start with Forklift